 Pretty much every chef has a hearty lifestyle with healthy kitchen tips and those who regularly turn out four star meals for a weight conscious clientele eventually develop an entire repertoire of tricks and tips that keep food tasting great.

 Sometimes, just sensible tools and gadgets combined with creative thinking is all it takes to make your favorite dinner a whole lot healthier.

-For example, an executive chef developed an approach that has satisfied the tastes of thousands of guests.
+For example, an executive chef developed his approach that has satisfied the tastes of thousands of guests over the years.

 He says that his intention is to marry flavor and nutrients, while dramatically cutting the fat and calories.